 Reflect on own teaching design and delivery and implementing ideas for improving performance.

-Carry out pastoral and supervisory roles for undergraduate and postgraduate.
+Carry out pastoral and supervisory roles for undergraduate and postgraduate students.
 If necessary, refer them to the appropriate authority for guidance.

 Provide educational support and training to junior medical staff.